knative/eventing/docs/planning/sprintplanning.md

-# KNative Eventing sprint planning
+# Knative Eventing sprint planning

-This document summarizes project planning mechanics for KNative Eventing releases.
+This document summarizes project planning mechanics for Knative Eventing releases.
+Knative Eventing release is planned every 6 weeks and will continue to be so.
+Current proposal is to align sprint with the release cycle of 6 weeks.
+Eventually this may change as we learn from the process.

 ## How to manage Bugs?
 - Submit new bugs by creating a new issue of type “Report Bug”.